-• index (optional, defaults to all): The name of the index that should be refreshed.
+• index (optional, defaults to all): The name of the index or data stream that should be refreshed.

 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting include-in-reporting to true.

 create-index